Beyond the Classroom

 There is a big world out there!
 You are encouraged to take advantage of the wide variety of international experiences available through UIW.
 The Study Abroad Office offers numerous study abroad opportunities for Honors students or can connect you with other university-sponsored or independent trips.
 Trips range in length from 2 weeks to a full semester (fall, spring).
 Opportunities to intern or volunteer abroad are also available.
 Many of our students study abroad and we encourage it by offering a competitive Honors Study Abroad Scholarship each year.

 You will be encouraged to complete an internship as part of your Honors Point System Requirement.
-Most students fulfil this requirement the summer after their junior year.
+Most students fulfill this requirement the summer after their junior year.
 Several resources are available to aid you in your preparation, search, and interview readiness, including the Career Center, the annual Career Fair, and the Honors Program Director.
 Also, the Honors Program will provide additional professional development prior to your internship, including information on professional communication and workplace etiquette.